Social Media

 Integrating startups into the Facebook monopoly

-Facebook opened new training centre in Brazil on Monday, offering free coding courses, career guidance, entrepreneur training and digital marketing workshops for 7,400 Brazilians in its first year.
+Facebook opened a new training centre in Brazil on Monday, offering free coding courses, career guidance, entrepreneur training and digital marketing workshops for 7,400 Brazilians in its first year.
 The move is the latest in Facebook’s attempts to expand its influence to all corners of the world.

 In the beginning of 2017, Facebook, in collaboration with Station F, the world’s largest startup hub, launched its biggest accelerator program, dubbed Start-up Garage at Station F, in Paris.
 While the news was nothing groundbreaking, most interesting was the criteria of startups accepted by Facebook into the program; it seems they could all be used to further involve Facebook in people’s lives.